MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-mmc.md

 If you enable this setting, the snap-in is permitted.
 If you disable the setting, the snap-in is prohibited.

-If this setting is not configured, the setting of the "Restrict users to the explicitly permitted list of snap-ins" setting determines whether this snap-in is permitted or prohibited.
+If this setting isn't configured, the setting of the "Restrict users to the explicitly permitted list of snap-ins" setting determines whether this snap-in is permitted or prohibited.

-- If "Restrict users to the explicitly permitted list of snap-ins" is enabled, users cannot use any snap-in except those explicitly permitted.
+- If "Restrict users to the explicitly permitted list of snap-ins" is enabled, users can't use any snap-in except those explicitly permitted.

 To explicitly permit use of this snap-in, enable this setting.
-If this setting is not configured (or disabled), this snap-in is prohibited.
+If this setting isn't configured (or disabled), this snap-in is prohibited.

 - If "Restrict users to the explicitly permitted list of snap-ins" is disabled or not configured, users can use any snap-in except those explicitly prohibited.

 To explicitly prohibit use of this snap-in, disable this setting.
-If this setting is not configured (or enabled), the snap-in is permitted.
+If this setting isn't configured (or enabled), the snap-in is permitted.

-When a snap-in is prohibited, it does not appear in the Add/Remove Snap-in window in MMC.
-Also, when a user opens a console file that includes a prohibited snap-in, the console file opens, but the prohibited snap-in does not appear.
+When a snap-in is prohibited, it doesn't appear in the Add/Remove Snap-in window in MMC.
+Also, when a user opens a console file that includes a prohibited snap-in, the console file opens, but the prohibited snap-in doesn't appear.
 <!-- MMC_ActiveXControl-Description-End -->

 <!-- MMC_ActiveXControl-Editable-Begin -->